Skip navigation

 You can keep reading to learn more about the signs that your heat pump needs to be replaced vs. when repairs will do the job.
 Then call our team if you are ready to schedule your heat pump repair in Wayne, PA.

-When Repairs Make Sense
+When Heat Pump Repairs Make Sense

 It’s a good idea to go ahead and make repairs to your heat pump when it is still under the manufacturer’s warranty.
 Most heat pumps come with a 10-year manufacturer’s warranty that covers unexpected problems that are not caused by normal wear and tear.